 This soundbar setup doesn’t have height channels and doesn’t support Atmos.

 The Yamaha YAS-207 has sub-par sound enhancement features.
-It is missing Room Correction, which means this soundbar may sound differently depending on your room.
-There's no Auto-Volume/Night Mode to normalize the sound levels of louder content like commercials when watching a TV show, but does have a feature to help dialog sound clearer, even at lower volumes.
+It's missing Room Correction, which means this soundbar may sound differently depending on your room.
+There's no Auto-Volume/Night Mode to normalize the sound levels of louder content like commercials when watching a TV show, but it does have a feature to help dialogue sound clearer, even at lower volumes.
 You can also separately adjust the level of the subwoofer, which is great to adjust the amount of bass the sub is producing.
 Also, there's no bass adjustment per se, but it does have a Bass Extension feature that gives you the impression of a lower LFE.
 Although the bar has a 3D surround mode, the sound quality isn't the best when using it.
 You'll be better off using the normal surround mode, which doesn't sound as bad.

 The Yamaha YAS-207BL has just the most common inputs.
-You have an Optical Audio In, which can be used for surround sound, although you also have an HDMI ARC and a Full HDMI In ports, which can be useful if you want to plug-in a game console or a Blu-ray player.
+You have an Optical Audio In, which can be used for surround sound, although you also have an HDMI ARC and a Full HDMI In ports, which can be useful if you want to plug in a game console or a Blu-ray player.
 You can also plug in your cellphone via the Analog 3.5mm jack if you prefer having a high-quality wired connection instead of Bluetooth for your mobile device.

 The Full HDMI In allows your soundbar to serve as a hub.
 Via this port, the soundbar supports both Dolby Digital and DTS, which means you'll be able to play 5.1 audio from streaming services like Netflix and games, which support surround sound.
 Additionally, 5.1 PCM is also supported, which is rarer on soundbars, so you’ll have uncompressed surround sound performance with sources like a PC or console.